craftcms/docs/docs/3.x/extend/graphql.md

 TODO: include example

+### Interfaces

+### Generators

+Craft includes the concept of type generators that are crucial for dynamically generating the complex types necessary for entry types, Matrix fields, and other content structures with the ability to have many specific contexts that each need a unique type definition.

+### Directives

+Directives return types that can be used to transform result data in specified locations relative to the GraphQL query.

+Craft’s included directives apply exclusively to requested fields, though they may be applied in mutations and numerous parts of the type system.

 ### Mutations

 A Mutation class defines named mutations that should be available, including consideration for permissions, each one including arguments, a type, and a mutation resolver responsible for modifying data using Craft’s APIs.